alexei0kazachina/alexei0kazachina/README.md

 - 👋 Hi, I’m @alexei0kazachina
-- 👀 I’m interested in
+- 👀 I’m interested in Embedded Systems in Agriculture and Food Analysis
-- 🌱 I’m currently learning С / Haskell
+- 🌱 I’m currently learning  C / Haskell / bash
 - 💞️ I’m looking to collaborate on IoT / Embedded Systems in Agriculture and Food Analysis

 - 📫 How to reach me https://vk.com/alexei_kazachina